 Over one in seven workers in the UK are self-employed and over half of those have no provision for a private pension.
-If you fall into this category, or, if you do have a private pension pot but are not sure as to how it is performing, then you may want to consider the best possible option for your private pension if you’re self-employed.
+If you fall into this category, or, if you do have a private pension pot but are not sure as to how it is performing, then you may want to consider the best possible option for your private pension if you’re self-employed, a company director or contractor.
 Your personal pensions are responsible for providing you with a comfortable retirement, and as we continue to live longer, having a substantial pension pot for your retirement is becoming more and more important.

 Personal pensions have changed in recent years, affording savers with greater flexibility and a wider range of products and providers to choose from for their retirement income when you come to pension age.
 Pension providers all have their own unique set of charges and investment options that will ultimately have an impact on your bottom line.

 Recent analysis has shown that on average savers can reduce personal pension charges by 81%.
 This can amount to a saving of £23,000 over 20 years and bad investment choices can end up costing pension savers an average of £13,000 over 20 years.
 This means that being with the wrong pension provider, and investing with the wrong fund can end up costing you a total of £36,000 in 20 years – a significant amount of money.